Stuttgart Hauptbahnhof: Other

 The front of the building features a quote by Georg Wilhelm Friedrich Hegel in the form of a lit inscription—the quote reads … daß diese Furcht zu irren schon der Irrtum selbst ist.—loosely translated as "… that this fear of making a mistake is a mistake itself."
 The inscription is a work by the artist Joseph Kosuth from the early 1990s.

 In the main hall, near the south exit, there is a DB Lounge for first-class passengers, bahn.comfort (a customer loyalty program) customers and first class and "Senator" AIRail passengers.

 Schillerstraße (Arnulf-Klett-Platz) in front of the station is used by up to 50,000 vehicles a day.

 Operations

 In 1994, Stuttgart Hauptbahnhof was the source of 49,400 passengers in regional traffic (excluding the S-Bahn) and 39,000 in long-distance traffic (ICE, IC, IR) each day.
 With about 210,000 passengers per day, the station was the biggest in Baden-Wuerttemberg in 2005.
 More than 12,000 people transferred daily between Stadtbahn and regional services in 2014.

 According to DB data 164 long-distance trains, 426 regional trains (as of 2009) and 650 S-Bahn trains (as of 2005) serve the station daily.

 Long-distance connections

-The most significant long-distance connections available at the Stuttgart Hauptbahnhof are listed here: